Autoenrollment Connector: Windows Integration

 You must set the name of this new template in the General tab.

-The template name User_Autoenrollment must be configured in the mapping.json file of AEC under certTemplates.
+The template name User_Autoenrollment must be configured in the mapping.json{

-Then allow autoenroll for a certain group or users.
+Then, allow autoenroll for a certain group or users.

 The new template is now listed.